Run by School of History, Law and Social Sciences

 Overall aims and purpose

-Describe and comment on the principal characteristics and concepts of the law of evidence in England and Wales.
+Demonstrate relevant knowledge and understanding of the principal characteristics and concepts of the law of evidence in England and Wales.

 Identify the key components of the law and rules of evidence and apply them to actual or hypothetical factual scenarios.

-Find, identify and use relevant legal sources related to the law of evidence.
+Identify and use relevant primary and secondary legal sources related to the law of evidence.

 Teaching and Learning Strategy